 Supporting First-Generation Students

 At Southern New Hampshire University’s (SNHU) Online Campus, approximately 40% of its learners are first-generation college students.
 We are honored to be entrusted with these learners and their aspirations to pursue higher education.
 This percentage comprises those learners who identified that their parents did not complete a college degree.
-Based on data from the U.S. Department of Education (DOE), 33% of higher education students today are the first in their family to attend college (DOE PDF source).
+Based on data from the U.S. Department of Education (ED), 33% of higher education students today are the first in their family to attend college (ED PDF source).

 SNHU President Dr. Paul LeBlanc sets the tone as he not only identifies as first-gen but highlights this population in one of the university’s commercials by stating, “Stand up if you are a first-generation college student.”
 This symbolic gesture of standing puts them on the mainstage and provides a moment of reverence to their journey.
 These students have made it.
 They have overcome the odds, pursued, and achieved something that others in their immediate family have not done: Earn a degree.